cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 # How to execute Power Manager example

-This example is simple, after some seconds, the boards enter into a sleep mode that could be re-waken up, writing into the serial season.
-Some data is lost, until the complete wake up is done.
+This example is simple.
+After some seconds, the board enter into a sleep mode that could be re-waken up, writing into the serial season.
+As the MCU is in low power mode, some data is lost, until the complete wake up is done.

 ### Olimex STM32-E407